 A diagnosis of Alzheimer’s and dementia places additional stress on a caregiving situation.
 In the early stages, life may continue in a normal routine.
 As memory loss increases a sense of being tied to the home occurs.
 Loved ones cannot be left alone because of safety concerns.
 Emotional losses occur.

-Advocating with healthcare professionals who are biased against care for older adults diagnosed with dementia feels like a hopeless situation.
-Many older adults diagnosed with dementia are refused care by physicians and skilled nursing communities.
+Advocating with healthcare professionals who are biased against care for older adults diagnosed with dementia can feel like a hopeless situation.
+In Pamela’s experience, elderly adults diagnosed with dementia are often refused care by physicians and skilled nursing communities.

 Costs of Care